-Project Description This project provides the funding to update the existing asphalt pavement that provides for taxiing
+Project DescriptionThis project provides the funding to update the existing asphalt pavement that provides for taxiing aircraft related to the 100 Ramp on the northwest side of the airport.

 Environmental Review This project is a Type II Action and will not require further environmental review.